Lindagez/Lindagez/README.md

 ### Hi there 👋
-🌱 I’m currently learning software engineering by lx
+🌱 I’m currently learning software engineering by alx

 🌱 I’m currently learning software engineering at Adama Science and Technology University

 <!--